DeveloperRejaul/ui-meter-cli/README.md

   </NavigationContainer>
 }
 // Setup step:02
-// add all screen name on created nav file
+// add all screen name type on created nav file
 // like this: export type RouteType =  "screen1" | "screen1"

 // Use